 More pharmacists are graduating than ever because there has been tremendous growth in the number of pharmacy schools.
 As of January 2019, there are 142 accredited pharmacy schools in the U.S., about 60 more schools than in 2000, according to the American Journal of Pharmaceutical Education (AJPE).
 That’s 73% growth in just the schools, which is huge.

 More schools mean that more applicants are getting accepted to school and becoming PharmDs.
 All of these new schools need to fill their classrooms with students so they make money, which means it’s easier than ever to get into pharmacy school.

 It used to be that only about 32% of applicants were accepted into a PharmD program, but acceptance rates have skyrocketed to 82%.

 Not surprisingly, there are more PharmDs graduating than ever.
 Between 14,000 and 15,000 people are graduating from pharmacy school each year, according to the American Association of Colleges of Pharmacy (AACP).
-That number is slightly below projected pharmacist job growth of 17,000 but still pretty darn close.
+Will 5% of the existing 314,300 pharmacists retire every year?
+Absolutely not.

 There used to be a shortage of people to meet pharmacist job growth, which is when the pharmacist salary really started to rise.
 But the increase in schools has led to an upsurge in students and graduates.
 That could mean a leveling out of pay for pharmacists.
 Right now, the median entry level pharmacist salary is $105,936, according to PayScale.